loftytech/sparkle/README.md

 This evaluates to `UPDATE model SET lastname=felix WHERE email="example@gmail.com AND first_name = "james"`

-Request parameters are like variables and can be added to end point like so:
+Request parameters are like variables and can be added to endpoints like so:

 ```
 Route::post('/profile/fetch/:id', [App\Controllers\Authentication::class, 'getProfile']);